Pointauc/pointauc_frontend/README.md

 The service features seamless integration with **Twitch Channel Points** and **Donation Alerts**, allowing streamers to easily manage incoming donations and channel point redemptions.
 This saves valuable time and energy, enabling streamers to focus on what they do best—entertaining their audience!

+## Integrations

+The Pointauc supports the following integrations to enhance your streaming experience:

+- **Twitch Channel Points**:

+  Allows viewers to use their channel points to participate in auctions, lotteries, and other activities directly through Twitch.

+- **Donation Alerts**:

+  Integrates with Donation Alerts to manage monetary donations, which can be used in place of or alongside channel points in auctions and contests.

+- **DonatePay** (another donation service)

 ## Features

 ### 1. **Game & Content Auctions**